27 August 2017

 Gerid Hager, a researcher within the Ecosystems Services and Management Program, and Piotr Magnuszewski, a researcher within the Risk and Resilience and Water Programs, participated in an experiential, science-based simulation game.

 Political Symposium Breakout Session 28 August

 Anni Reissell, Arctic Futures Initiative International Project Office Director, participated in a breakout session exploring how narratives with personal significance can be developed from scientific data detailing climate change in the Arctic.

 19:30–21:00 Green Innovation: urgent & important at once

-Jeff Sachs, Director of The Earth Institute at Columbia University and IIASA Distinguished Visiting Fellow will take part in discussion and debate with European political, industrial, and intellectual leaders, focusing on how to transform Europe into a resource efficient, green, and decarbonized society.
+Jeff Sachs, Director of The Earth Institute at Columbia University and IIASA Distinguished Visiting Fellow took part in discussion and debate with European political, industrial, and intellectual leaders, focusing on how to transform Europe into a resource efficient, green, and decarbonized society.

 EFA Program 2017

 International Institute for Applied Systems Analysis (IIASA)